 In a face-saving move, SoftBank decided to bailout WeWork with $5 billion in further funding, $1.5 billion of which had already been pledged for the future, plus an additional $3 billion tender offer for existing shareholders outside SoftBank.
 This is where Adam Neumann's billion-dollar severance package comes into play.
 SoftBank now owns ~80% of the company.

-How Much To Blame
+How Much To Blame The CEO And The Economy

 The media is making WeWork's collapse to be all Adam's fault.
 I think that's unfair to him given there's a board of directors and other top management involved in making company decisions.
 But let's say the $32 billion valuation collapse was 10% due to Adam, that's still a $3.2 billion hit.